kcjengr/probe_basic/docs_src/source/machine_config.rst

    |

-   2. Remove the tool change section as shown in the image below:
+   2. Remove the red highlighted manual tool change dialog section from the bottom of the hal file as shown in the image below.
+Probe basic uses its own built in dialog for manual tool changes which give the user better tool information and matches the ui visual theme more appropriately.

    .. image:: images/pb_instruction_9.png
       :align: center